RemyPaulJr/notes/aws/Solutions Architect Associate - SAA/Practice Exam Notes.md

 ---
 #### **IAM Access**
-- Org wants to provide access to
+- Org wants to provide access to another AWS account for its users.
+How?
+	- Create IAM role with access they need and assign to users.